Laura Crane and a Fuller Star employee walking through the array of solar panels at the Fuller Star plant in Lancaster, California.

 Forests and Carbon Storage

-Mark Berry Mark is the Forest Program Manager for The Nature Conservancy in Maine. © Tristan Spinski
+Mark Berry Mark is the Forest Program Director for The Nature Conservancy in Maine. © Tristan Spinski

 Mark Berry, Forest Program Director

 Mark is the strategic leader for TNC’s Maine forest conservation initiatives, overseeing strategy development and forest conservation.
-He helps TNC develop collaborative approaches to integrate a sustainable forest economy, forest-based climate change solutions and biodiversity conservation in Maine, and works closely with TNC’s regional and global teams focused on forests and natural climate solutions.
-Mark holds a MS in Ecology and Evolutionary Biology from the University of Colorado and a bachelor’s degree in Environmental and Evolutionary Biology from Dartmouth College.
+He helps TNC develop collaborative approaches to integrate a sustainable forest economy, forest-based climate change solutions and biodiversity conservation in Maine, and he works closely with TNC’s regional and global teams focused on forests and natural climate solutions.
+Mark holds an MS in ecology and evolutionary biology from the University of Colorado and a bachelor’s degree in environmental and evolutionary biology from Dartmouth College.
 His prior experience includes leadership of Schoodic Institute at Acadia National Park and Downeast Lakes Land Trust.
 Mark currently serves on the Maine Climate Council's Natural and Working Lands Working Group.

 Media: